mhenke/CYBR8420-SoftwareAssurance-Proposal/README.md

 6. (Only if Step 3 done) Submit a **pull request** for review.

 ## License
-This project follows the open-source license of the selected software.
+This project follows the open-source license of CC0 1.0 Universal.
 See the [LICENSE](./LICENSE) file for more details.

 ## Contact
 For any questions or collaboration inquiries, please reach out to the team via the repository’s issues or discussions page.